Difference between Artificial Intelligence and Machine Learning

 Some popular applications of Artificial Intelligence

 • Chatbots are computer programs that provide answers to pre-programmed questions.
-For example, if we chat with Zomato's chatbot, we will only be able to ask a set of predefined questions and the chatbot will respond with answers that are stored on the company's servers.
+For example, if we chat with Zomato’s chatbot, we can only ask predefined queries, and the chatbot will respond with answers stored on the company’s servers.

 • Intelligent humanoid robots are also pre-programmed, performing tasks based on the actions that have been defined for them.

-• Online gaming, such as Chess, uses algorithms to make the best decisions based on the positions of players in the game.
+• Online gaming, such as Chess, uses algorithms to make the best decisions based on players' positions in the game.

 What is Machine Learning?

-Machine Learning is a subset of AI that focuses on the development of algorithms and statistical models that enable computers to automatically improve their performance on a specific task through experience.
-It involves training the machine using large amounts of data, allowing it to identify patterns and make predictions or decisions without explicit instructions.
+Machine Learning is just a subset of AI that focuses on the development of algorithms and statistical models that enable computers to improve their performance on a specific task by developing an understanding from past experiences.
+It involves training machines using large amounts of historical data, allowing them to identify patterns hidden in the dataset and make predictions or decisions.
+All these things happen automatically without explicit instructions.

-Let's take the previous example of segregating fruits in the bucket of Lemon and Oranges.
-Suppose we hire someone for ten days to segregate fruits and also keep track of the data from the segregating process.
+Let’s take the previous example of segregating fruits in the bucket of Lemon and Oranges.
+Suppose we hire someone for ten days to segregate fruits and record the data from the segregating process.
 This data will be used to train a machine-learning model.

-Here person is responsible for creating a folder on a computer that will contain images of the lemons and oranges and an excel sheet.
-The first column in the excel sheet will be labelled "Filename," and the second column will be labelled "Fruit Name," indicating whether the fruit in the corresponding image is a lemon or an orange.
+Here the person is responsible for creating a computer folder containing images of the lemons and oranges and an Excel sheet.
+The first column in the Excel sheet will be labelled “Filename,” and the second column will be labelled “Fruit Name,” indicating whether the fruit in the corresponding image is a lemon or an orange.

-After ten days of sorting fruits, a large number of images, along with their labels indicating whether each one is a lemon or an orange, will be stored in the folder and excel sheet.
-Now hired person is no longer available as the budget does not allow for further payment.
-But the task of separating the fruits into lemon and orange baskets must still be done.
+After ten days of sorting fruits, enough images and labels indicating whether one is a lemon or an orange will be stored in the folder and Excel sheet.
+Now hired person is no longer available as the budget does not allow further payment.
+But separating the fruits into lemon and orange baskets must still be done.

-This is where machine learning comes in.
-This time, we want computer to be even more advanced and closely mimic human intelligence.
-That is, we want a technique that can look directly at the fruit and make a prediction about whether it is a lemon or an orange, based on its learning from previous data.
+This is where machine learning comes into the picture.
+This time, we want computers to be even more advanced and closely mimic human intelligence.
+That is, we want a technique that can look directly at the fruit and predict whether it is a lemon or an orange based on its learning from previous data.

 Machine Learning tech learning the data

-In this scenario, our computer will use the collected data to identify patterns.
-It analyze each image and find a function that would take a new image as input and determine whether it was a lemon or an orange.
-This is an example of machine learning, which is defined as "a science for getting computers to act without being explicitly programmed".
+Our computer will use the collected data to identify hidden patterns in this scenario.
+It analyzes each image, finds a function that would take a new image as input, and determines whether it is a lemon or an orange.
+This is an example of machine learning, defined as “a science for getting computers to act without being explicitly programmed”.

-In other words, machine learning allows computer to learn from existing data and make predictions for future scenarios.
-So, machine learning is a subset of artificial intelligence that enables the creation of more advanced systems that don't rely on explicit programming.
+In other words, machine learning allows computers to learn from existing data and make predictions for future scenarios.
+So, machine learning is a subset of artificial intelligence that enables the creation of more advanced systems without explicit programming.

 Some popular applications of Machine Learning